rdevans87/PWA_BudgetTracker/README.md

 For more information on deploying with MongoDB Atlas and Heroku, please visit the [resources](#resources) section.

-The [Features](#features) of this application are described in the next section and listed as part of the acceptance criteria for this assignment.

-You can test the functionality of this application on Heroku: [Budget Tracker App](/)
+For testing, please visit the deployed application on Heroku: [Budget Tracker App](/)

 # Features

+The Features of this application are described in the next section and listed as part of the acceptance criteria for this assignment.

 Offline Functionality: